StarShovel/bash-trek/README.md

 I didn't use it to design or write any of the code, since I wanted to stay on top of that myself.
 But I used it judiciously for debugging.

 *Bash Trek* turned into a sort of obsessive optimisation exercise.
 Bearing in mind that similar code ran successfully on the computers of the 1970s, there is hardly a need to make it more efficient.
 But I couldn't help myself.
 I learned to write programs on a ZX-81 and I've always had a compulsion to make my code as streamlined and efficient as possible.
-I rewrote a lot of the code I'd
+I reworked a lot of the code I'd written in 2018.

 For example: a short range display screen is built by traversing the quadrant grid and taking account of objects in their positions.
 I store the whole short range scan screen in a string variable so that it can be displayed with a single write(), and so that it can be cached and reused until the data is considered stale.